Node.js Integration

 Can I use this with TypeScript?

 Absolutely.
 The fetch-based client works with TypeScript out of the box.
-Add type annotations to the verify and check functions for full type safety.
+Add type annotations to the check function for full type safety.

 Ready to integrate?